Iran presidential debate on economy dissolves into chaos

 “It was not properly planned at all.
 Candidates didn’t have time to go into details and therefore their answers were very vague,” said shopworker Ali, 27, by phone from Tehran.

-Neither would give their surnames for fear of reprisals for criticizing the government and speaking to a foreign reporter.
+Neither would give their surnames for fear of reprisals for criticising the government and speaking to a foreign reporter.

 The presidential debates in 2009 drew similar attention, although then it was more for the personal insults.